danfuzz/samizdat/doc/library-guide/Value.md

 * `1` &mdash; The first value orders after the second value.

 Each type specifies its own total-order ordering.
 See specific types for details.
-Transparent derived types all order by performing ordering on the respective payload values, with a lack of payload counting as "before" any non-void payload.
+Derived data types all order their values by performing ordering on the respective payload values, with a lack of payload counting as "before" any non-void payload.
 In addition, a default implementation checks directly for trivial sameness and compares identity ordering